Migrant tragedies dampen Syrian refugees’ hope of safe passage to Europe

 According to Baddawi camp officials, some 200 families have sought to be smuggled towards Europe, with the fate of many unknown.

-A middleman involved in smuggling operations from Tripoli, who spoke on condition of anonymity, said a number of journeys had been organized from the port city, with Palestinian and Syrian refugees making up the majority of people traveling.
+A middleman involved in smuggling operations from Tripoli, who spoke on condition of anonymity, said a number of journeys had been organised from the port city, with Palestinian and Syrian refugees making up the majority of people travelling.

 They will pay thousands of dollars to try and reach Europe, he said.